Overview

 Klein Rising

-Klein College requires that all new first-year and transfer students enroll in an introductory seminar course, either KLN 1001 or an equivalent course.
+Klein College requires that all new first-year and transfer students enroll in an introductory seminar course, either KLN 1001 or an equivalent course, in their first term of enrollment in the college.
 Students enrolled in either KLN 1001 or KLN 2001 are assigned a Klein Rising Peer Mentor—a sophomore, junior, or senior-status student who guides new students through their first semester and beyond.
-The Klein Rising program is anchored by the seminar, and it also includes opportunities to get engaged with student organizations and academic research.
-The Klein Rising program includes a workshop series for all undergraduate and graduate students to explore co-curricular engagement opportunities throughout the year.
+In the second semester, students take KLN 1002 Klein College Introduction to Professional Development.

 TUTV - Temple University Television